 I started to do a little research, and quickly realized that there were many reasons my sheets weren’t giving me a good night’s sleep.
 Once I learned more, and found the right sheets for me and my sensitive skin, I’ve been able to sleep much better.

 The first thing to consider when buying sheets is the fabric used to make them.
-There are pros and cons to each type of material, so here are some things to consider when making your choice:
+There are pros and cons to each type of material.

 Pros: Cotton sheets are cooler to sleep in because the fabric is more breathable, which means it allows new air to go through the sheets.
 This air keeps the sheets from heating up, making them feel crisp and cool all night long.
 Cotton sheets also wick away moisture, so if you perspire any bit at night, your sheets will quickly absorb the moisture, making you feel dry and cool, too.